-Net Interest Income.
-Net interest income includes interest income earned on LHFS, offset by interest expense incurred on amounts borrowed under warehouse lines for loan financing as well as warehouse line commitment fees.
+Net Interest (Expense) Income.
+Net interest (expense) income includes interest income earned on LHFS, offset by interest expense incurred on amounts borrowed under warehouse lines for loan financing as well as warehouse line commitment fees.
 These commitment fees are amortized on a straight-line basis over the duration of the warehouse line agreement.
-The decrease in net interest income reflects our cost of funds, which are tied to short-term interest rates, increasing more than the yield on our LHFS, which are tied to long-term interest rates.
+The decrease in net interest income was predominately driven by higher cost of funds on warehouse lines as interest rates on debt were higher during the year ended December 31, 2024 and an increase of \$215.8 million in the average balance of warehouse lines, partially offset by a higher yield on LHFS and \$137.6 million increase in the average balance of LHFS.